JPDeerenberg/Frankenstein-CMS/README.md

-# 🧟‍♂️ Frankenstein CMS
+# Frankenstein CMS

 **Because CloudCannon is too expensive and your static site deserves a soul.**

 Frankenstein CMS is a **zero-install, single-folder content management system** specifically built for static HTML sites hosted on GitHub.
 No database, no Node.js overhead, no monthly subscriptions.
 Just one folder to dominate your repo via the official GitHub API.

-It uploads files directly to GitHub, making it work perfectly with **GitHub Pages, Cloudflare Pages, and Netlify**.
+It uploads files directly to GitHub, making it work perfectly with **GitHub Pages, Cloudflare Pages, Netlify and other hosting services**.

 ---